huachzhou/PIGR/README.md

-# PIGR
+# Interest Driven Graph Structure Learning for Session-based Recommendation

-Source code of PIGR/ Interest Driven Graph Structure Learning for Session-based Recommendation
+## Source code of PIGR

 Options to reproduce results reported in the paper: